knmkonexion/web-app/README.md

 * Build the image locally `` docker -t web-app:test --build-arg DB_PASSWORD=$(cat password.txt) .``
 * You will need the password.txt file (git ignores this file, because secrets...)
-* Or use the container_manager.sh script (caution: it only works for my GCP project, it is there for an example)
+* Or use the container_manager.sh script (caution: it only works for my GCP project, it is there for an example, you can build the image and try that though)
-* Run the app from container `` docker run -p 5000:5000 -e DB_HOST='34.73.152.50' web-app:test ``
+* Run the app from container `` docker run -p 5000:5000 -e DB_HOST='34.73.152.50' -e DB_PASSWORD="$(cat password.txt)" gcr.io/cool-automata-328421/web-app:0.1.12 ``

 ## Deploying on the Cloud